1. flex is a new value of the display property

 Therefore, we cannot apply

 parent element or its children.
-Nor can we apply float
+Nor can we apply float, clear or

 will not have any effect when the website is displayed in a browser with